 - Rule of 72 – Rate of Return and Double Your Money

 - A Simple Way to Start Investing – The Bucket Strategy

-MMAs are typically not considered a long-term investment option (you wouldn’t want to put all your money in a MMA as a primary retirement vehicle for 50 years – you wouldn’t make much money).
+MMAs are typically not considered a long-term investment option.
+You wouldn’t want to put all your money in an MMA as a primary retirement vehicle for 50 years.
+You wouldn’t make much money.
 Money Market accounts typically pay a bit more than a traditional savings account.
 However, they are another financial tool if you’re looking for a place to park your cash and earn more interest than a traditional savings account.

 When is a Money Market Account a Good Investment Option?

 If you have a bunch of cash in your savings account you could open a MMA as a method of allocation for your emergency fund.
 Because an MMA allows you limited check writing capability.
 You know you would have access to your money if your water heater dies, or you need to repair or purchase a vehicle with cash.

 - Savings and Investment Calculator – How Little Can You Save to Make More